bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 To use these commands, run `make binary` to create the `./managed-services-api` CLI.

-Run `./managed-services-api -h` for information on the addional commands.
+Run `./managed-services-api -h` for information on the additional commands.

 ### Run the tests
 ```